Budho Chak

 Budho Chak is a village in Malka Union Council, Kharian Tehsil, Gujrat District, Punjab, Pakistan.
 The village population is approximately 3,000 inhabitants.
 99% of the villagers belong to the Chib-Rajput tribe.

 Geography

 Budho Chak located at latitude 32.8526″N and longitude 73.9720″E, with altitude of 289 meters, Budho Chak is accessible via the network of roads.
-Its nearby towns & villages are Malka, Manglia, Malagar, Senthal, Kulak, Jhantla, Kotla Haji Shah, and Golra Hashim.
+Its nearby towns and villages are Malka, Manglia, Malagar, Senthal, Kulak, Jhantla, Kotla Haji Shah, and Golra Hashim.